techstackmedia/lendsqr/README.md

 ## Deployment

 To [deploy the app using Heroku](https://www.heroku.com/nodejs) make sure Heroku is installed on PC.
 To install Heroku [click the link here](https://devcenter.heroku.com/articles/heroku-cli) and follow the instructions based on your Operating System.
-Also make sure you have a file named **Procfile** with no extension is in the project root directory.
+Also make sure you have a file named **Procfile** with no extension in the project root directory.
 The Procfile must have the text `web: npm start` for it to work.
 Follow the steps below:

 ```bash
 git add .